Aggregates in Power BI visualizations

 Working with aggregates in Power BI service can be confusing; maybe you have a numeric field and Power BI won't let you change the aggregation.
 Or maybe you have a field, like a year, and you don't want to aggregate it, you just want to count the number of occurrences.

-Most often, the source of the problem is how the field was categorized in the Power BI dataset.
-Maybe the field is categorized as text and that explains why it can't be summed or averaged.
+Most often, the source of the problem is how the field was defined in the dataset.
+Maybe the field is defined as text and that explains why it can't be summed or averaged.
 Unfortunately, only the dataset owner can change the way a field is categorized.
+So if you have owner permissions to the dataset, either in Desktop or the program that was used to create the dataset (e.g., Excel), you can fix this problem.
+Otherwise, you'll need to contact the dataset owner for help.

 Change how a numeric field is aggregated

-Say you have a chart that sums the sales data for different regions, but you'd rather have the average.
+Say you have a chart that sums the units sold for different products, but you'd rather have the average.

 The options available in the dropdown will vary depending on 1) the field selected and 2) the way that field was categorized by the dataset owner.